-Started in 2005, the NCRP is an innovative, stakeholder-driven collaboration among local government, watershed groups, Tribes and interested partners focused on healthy watersheds, safe and healthy communities, and economic vitality for the North Coast region.
-The NCRP region includes all or part of seven North Coast counties (Del Norte, Siskiyou, Modoc, Humboldt, Trinity, Mendocino, and Sonoma) and North Coast Tribes.
-The NCRP is governed by a Policy Review Panel comprised of Tribal and county representatives from the North Coast region.
-The PRP makes all decisions for the NCRP and is supported by a the Technical Peer Review Committee (TPRC), an advisory body to the PRP that provides scientific and technical expertise.
+Started in 2005, the NCRP is an innovative, stakeholder-driven collaboration among Tribes, local government, watershed groups, and interested partners focused on healthy watersheds, safe and healthy communities, and economic vitality for the North Coast Region.
+The NCRP Region includes all or part of seven North Coast counties (Del Norte, Siskiyou, Modoc, Humboldt, Trinity, Mendocino, and Sonoma) and the homelands of North Coast Tribes.
+The NCRP is governed by a Leadership Council comprised of Tribal and county representatives from the North Coast region.
+The LC makes all decisions for the NCRP and is supported by the Technical Peer Review Committee (TPRC), an advisory body to the LC that provides scientific and technical expertise.
 Both committees are described in more detail below.
-Appendix A provides a listing of current Policy Review Panel and Technical Peer Review Committee Members and Appendix B lists the NCRP Policy Review Panel decisions and other policy direction to date.
+Appendix A lists the NCRP Leadership Council decisions and other policy direction to date.
+The NCRP structure and the following roles are subject to revision based on the regular review and decision-making process of the Leadership Council.
+Updates to structures and roles will be reflected in the Handbook as changes are made.